blocksds/sdk/docs/content/tutorial/intermediate/_index.md

 ---

-The chapters in this section talk about some concepts that are require some initial knowledge of the NIntendo DS:
+The chapters in this section talk about some concepts that are require some initial knowledge of the Nintendo DS:

 {{< cards cols="1" >}}
   {{< card icon="bell" link="interrupts" title="Interrupts" >}}